King Vidor: Vidor Village and First National Exhibitors, 1920–1925

 Vidor's The Sky Pilot (1921) was a big-budget western-comedy shot on location in the high Sierra Nevada of California.
 John Bowers stars as the intrepid preacher and Colleen Moore (soon to be famous as the quintessential Hollywood "flapper") as the girl he loved and rescued from a deadly cattle stampede.
 The natural landscapes serve as an essential dramatic component in the film, as they would in subsequent Vidor movies.
 The cost overruns cut into First National profits, and they declined to fund any further Vidor projects.

 Vidor and Moore began a three-year romance on the set of The Sky Pilot that became "a Hollywood legend."
 In 1963, almost 40 years later, the couple resumed their relationship and remained close until Vidor's death in 1982.

-Love Never Dies (1921) is a "rural love story" with a spectacular disaster scene depicting a locomotive and box cars derailing and plunging into a river below.
+Love Never Dies (1921) is a "rural love story" with a disaster scene depicting a locomotive and box cars derailing and plunging into a river below.
 The dramatic presentation of rivers served as a standard motif in Vidor films.
 Impressed with this Vidor sequence, producer Thomas H. Ince helped to finance the picture.

 In 1922, Vidor produced and directed films that served as vehicles for his spouse, Florence Vidor, notable only for their "artificiality".
 These works conformed to the comedies of manners and romantic melodramas that were typical of his contemporary, Cecil B. DeMille at Famous Players–Lasky studios.
 Later, Vidor admitted to being overawed by DeMille's talents.
 Florence Vidor, in her later career, frequently starred in DeMille productions.

-Vidor's next picture, Conquering the Woman, was an unabashed imitation of DeMille's outstanding drama Male and Female (1919), starring Gloria Swanson.
-Vidor followed up with Woman, Wake Up and The Real Adventure (both 1922) and each depicting a female struggling successfully to assert herself in a male dominated world.
+Vidor's next picture, Conquering the Woman, was an unabashed imitation of DeMille's drama Male and Female (1919), starring Gloria Swanson.
+Vidor followed up with Woman, Wake Up and The Real Adventure (both 1922), with each depicting a female struggling successfully to assert herself in a male-dominated world.
 As such, these may be considered as early examples of feminist-oriented cinema, but with entirely conventional endings.

 By the early 1920s, Florence Vidor had emerged as a major film star in her own right and wished to pursue her career independent of her spouse.
-The couple divorced in 1926, and shortly thereafter Florence married violinist Jascha Heifetz.
+The couple divorced in 1926, and shortly thereafter, Florence married violinist Jascha Heifetz.
 Vidor would soon marry model and future film actress Eleanor Boardman.

-Vidor Village went bankrupt in 1922 and Vidor, now without a studio, offered his services to the top executives in the film industry.
+Vidor Village went bankrupt in 1922, and Vidor, now without a studio, offered his services to the top executives in the film industry.